Teeth Health

 Can you help with Dental Phobia?

 You are not alone, it’s thought that 1/4 adults in the UK suffer from a fear of the dentist.
-At Primley Park we aim to make your experience as stress-free as possible.
-The modern dental practice is designed to be comforting and reduce stress for nervous patients.
+At Primley Park Dentistry we aim to make your experience as stress-free as possible.
+Our modern dental practice is designed to be comforting, and to reduce stress for nervous patients.
 There’s also other options available such as sedation which makes time seem to move more quickly and makes you unaware of your procedure.

 When Should I Visit the Dentist?